TEQSA Register of External Experts: Frequently asked questions

 I am from industry and have no experience working in the higher education sector, can I still apply?

 Yes, all applications will be considered on their ability to meet the conditions of participation including their identified areas of expertise.

-If I am employed by an Australian registered higher education provider and they have asked me to apply to be on the TEQSA Register of Experts will I be covered by their insurance or will I need to take out my own?
+If I am employed by an Australian registered higher education provider and they have asked me to apply to be on the TEQSA Register of External Experts will I be covered by their insurance or will I need to take out my own?

 Applicants should seek their own advice about any arrangements that may exist between them and their employer.